 5. GreenGuard Gold Cork Flooring

-Amorim Cork is GreenGuard Gold and is the only brand of cork I would go with if you want a very low-VOC product, as most cork flooring brands have significant offgassing.
+Wickanders Cork is GreenGuard Gold and is one of the only brand of cork I would go with if you want an ultra low-VOC product, as most cork flooring brands have significant offgassing.

 6. GreenGuard Gold Bamboo Flooring